 What Type of Fire Alarm System Does My Business Need?

 No matter which type or combination of fire alarm systems you have or need in your building, when a life-threatening issue like fire is detected, your system must simultaneously alert occupants to evacuate, send information to the monitoring company, dispatch emergency responders, and activate fire sprinklers or other extinguishing systems.
 This entire process should happen in mere seconds.

 Do you know if the fire alarm system in each of your nationwide or regional facilities is able to do all of this, or if the system you’re considering will fit your business’s needs and meet local codes?

-The only way to truly know the best commercial fire alarm system is to work with an experienced fire protection company like AIE that has been designing, inspecting, repairing, and maintaining fire protection systems for decades.
+The only way to truly know the best commercial fire alarm system is to work with an experienced company like AIE that has been designing, inspecting, repairing, and maintaining fire protection systems for decades.
 Our team of licensed engineers and technicians specialize in code-compliance and have solid, long-standing national and regional AHJ relationships, both in systems and code issues.
 We consistently work to be one of the top commercial fire alarm companies for customer service, availability, safety, and reliability.

 Having the correct fire alarm system and life safety solutions is the first step in protecting your building’s occupants.
 Making sure those systems are regularly inspected and maintained is critical to saving lives and protecting your business.

 Whether you have moved into an existing building that needs an updated fire alarm system for your occupancy classification, you have an old life safety system that simply needs a redesign, or you’re designing a new building, AIE’s commercial fire alarm services are here for you.